WINGS OVER VIRGINIA AVIATION COLLECTION

 In 2006, a severe storm blew off portions of the Museum’s roof, destroying the aviation gallery below and giving the Museum an opportunity to rebuild the gallery from the ground up.
 As described in the Museum’s Master Interpretive Plan, the gallery includes the following components, with more exhibits to be added over time:

-- Commercial Aviation: the growth and development of passenger air travel and air mail; aircraft models; flight attendant uniforms 1940s – 1980s.
+Commercial Aviation: the growth and development of passenger air travel and air mail; aircraft models; flight attendant uniforms from the 1940s to today.